 You may have been told that the more copper, the better.
-And by simply doing a copper pour you can solve most if not all of your problems as they relate to power integrity.
+And by simply doing a copper pour or using higher copper weight, you can solve most if not all of your problems as they relate to DC power integrity.
 This, of course, is not the case; you may be able to solve some heat issues, but you also invite other problems such as the creation of islands and peninsulas.
 Although they seem harmless, islands and peninsulas have specific resonant frequencies, which could cause failures when certain conditions exist.
 These failures may appear random and are thus extremely difficult to pinpoint and fix.
 So before you blame it on black magic or some sort of voodoo, make sure to check if your copper pours are creating islands or peninsulas, because you don’t want to toss your design away and redo your layout.

 This one might come as a surprise to you as it does with many others.
 Yes, IPC-2152 is important and provides guidance on how to avoid issues by means of minimum trace widths for acceptable temperature rises.
 Applying IPC-2152 in this manner forces the designer to allocate more space than necessary to your PDN, taking up valuable real estate or even creating more layers for a design.